anhuong/fms-hf-tuning/architecture_records/004-logging-dir-param.md

 ## Consequences

-- Replaces logging_dir default utiltiy from within `transformers.TrainingArguments`
+- Replaces logging_dir default utility from within `transformers.TrainingArguments`
 - If tensorboard is installed, will write tensorboard metrics out to `output_dir`
+- Also note that in order for the unit tests to pass, the overwriting of `logging_dir` has to occur in `sft_trainer.train()` since the unit tests call this method directly.
+By having it in this method, this ensure the flag is properly overwritten and not only when used in the image or with `accelerate_launch.py`.

 ## Detailed Design

-This section is optional.
-Elaborate on details if they’re important to understanding the design, but would make it hard to read the proposal section above.
+See proposed changed from [commmit](https://github.com/foundation-model-stack/fms-hf-tuning/compare/main...anhuong:fms-hf-tuning:logdir?expand=1#diff-7d8f6f8626340337d03a2f04fec2840d2ede32b0c7af2640eed9759af45bb3cf).